Suya678/Chat_Application/server/README.md

   - Provides three different log levels with colors using ANSI Escape codes: `LOG_INFO`, `LOG_USER_ERRROR`, `LOG_SERVER_ERROR` and `LOG_CLIENT_DISCONNECT`.

 ## Running the Server
+**Note: By default, the server listesn on localhost over port 30000, this can be changed via HOST and PORT MACROS In main.c**

 **Note: When running the server, please change the linux's default file descriptor limit prior to running the server by enter the following in bash:**
 ```bash
 ulimit -n 99999